thomas-haslwanter/statsintro/rst/statsTests.rst

 Hypothesis tests
 ----------------

-[sec:hypotheses] Statistical evaluations are based on the initially often counterintuitive procedure of *hypothesis tests*.
+Statistical evaluations are based on the initially often counterintuitive procedure of *hypothesis tests*.
 A hypothesis test is a standard format for assessing statistical evidence.
 It is ubiquitous in scientific literature, most often appearing in the form of